RG Flows and Thermofield-Double States in Holography: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Elena Caceres, Diptarka Das, Ayan K.~Patra, Sanjit Shashi for numerous helpful discussions, conversations and collaborations related to the present work.
-AK is supported by the Department of Atomic Energy, Govt.~of India and CEFIPRA grant no.~6403.
+We especially thank Nikolay Bobev for comments and feedback on the draft.
+AK is supported by the Department of Atomic Energy, Govt.~of India and CEFIPRA grant no.~6304-3.